The Baily Lighthouse

 53.385397, -6.048989

-The Baily Lighthouse on a map
+The Baily Lighthouse on the map

 Hotels and B&Bs nearby